sirius-ms/sirius/README.md

 > If this option is set, SIRIUS will not recalibrate the spectrum during
 > the analysis.

+--fingerid

+> If this option is set, SIRIUS will search for molecular structure
+> using CSI:FingerId after determining the molecular formula

+--database, -d

+> If this option is set, SIRIUS will only consider molecular formulas
+> from the given database.
+Either "PubChem" or "bio" can be chosen, as
+> well as other concrete databases like "hmdb", "kegg",
+> "knapsack`` `or ``biocyc".
+When used with the option --fingerid, the
+> chosen database will also be used to search for candidate structures.

 -h, --help

 > display help